 Getting the most out of your telephone appointment

 When you speak to the doctor, it can be difficult to remember everything you want to say.
 And it can be difficult to remember everything they say, especially on the phone.
-These tips will help you get the most out of your telephone appointment.
+There are things you can do to make it easier.

 - Let your medical team know if you prefer a telephone or video call, or would like a face to face appointment.